mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The client's measurement of the duration of one hello or legacy hello call.
 The round trip time is used to support the "localThresholdMS" [1]_ option in the Server Selection Spec.

+..
+[1] "localThresholdMS" was called "secondaryAcceptableLatencyMS" in the Read Preferences Spec, before it was superseded by the Server Selection Spec.

 hello or legacy hello outcome
 `````````````````````````````